dipy/dipy/doc/README.md

 - `devel`: Contains `*.rst` files for the Developer's Guide
 - `examples`: DIPY application showcases.
 Add any tutorial here
 - `examples_built`: Keep it empty.
 Only for example generation
-- `releases_notes`: Contains all API changes / PRs, issues resolved for a specific release
+- `release_notes`: Contains all API changes / PRs, issues resolved for a specific release
 - `sphinxext`: Sphinx custom plugins
 - `theory`: Diffusion theory + FAQ files
 - `tools`: Scripts to generate some parts of the documentation, like the API